 For the most part, you won’t ever encounter the Dark Web directly.
 Occasionally, Dark Web links make it onto popular sites such as Youtube, Twitter, Reddit and online forums.
 However, it isn’t recommended that you start browsing around the Dark Web on your own.
 Government agencies have long known about the Dark Web and have taken steps to reduce its criminal activity.
 The US Defense Advanced Research Projects Agency (DARPA) is currently working to index the Deep Web.

 The Dark Web isn’t totally full of criminal activity.
 The Dark Web was initially developed so that protestors being muzzled by their government abroad could communicate to fight for their freedom.
-Others, such as whistleblowers, activists, or bitcoin users take also advantage of the anonymity.
-Regardless, you should be aware that the internet is unfathomable and mysterious.
+Others, such as whistleblowers, activists, or cryptocurrency users take also advantage of the anonymity.
+Regardless, you should be aware that the internet, be it Dark or otherwise, is unfathomable and mysterious.

 Beyond the confines of most people’s online lives, there is a vast other internet out there.